 Inject some glam into breakfast with a visit to The Pfister Hotel (424 E. Wisconsin Ave., 414-935-5950) for its Christmas Day brunch buffet, served from 10 a.m. to 2 p.m.
 Also at The Pfister Hotel, but with a more upscale bent, is Mason Street Grill (425 E. Mason St., 414-298-3131), serving dinner from 1 p.m. to 7 p.m. on Christmas Day.
-The meal consists of choices for a starter, entrée (choose between butter-roasted Amish turkey and slow-roasted Black Angus prime rib) and dessert, such as pecan pie or flourless chocolate cake.
+The meal consists of choices for a starter, entrée (choose between butter-roasted Amish turkey and slow-roasted Black Angus prime rib) and desserts, like pecan pie or flourless chocolate cake.

 More in the mood for ribs?
 Carson’s Ribs (301 W. Juneau Ave., 414-223-3311) will be open from noon to 9 p.m., serving off of its regular menu, which includes BBQ Babyback Ribs, steaks and quite a few seafood and poultry dishes like roasted Greek chicken and fresh cedar-plank salmon.